November 19, 2013

 #4.
 Physical and mental stimulation makes a happy household!

 It’s all about providing balance guys, be it life with one dog or seven.
-If there is rest, than set up an activity to follow, so on and so forth.
+If there is rest, then set up an activity to follow, so on and so forth.
 I’ve written on the importance of both of these necessities here and here.
 Remember to keep toys and games you play with your dog novel.

 #5.
 Feed the dogs separately.
 And always supervise dogs while they eat.

 Schedule this time.
-When you have a dogs living together, don’t allow grazing.
+When you have dogs living together, don’t allow grazing.
 Prepare everyone’s food first before you begin serving – dogs get really worked up during mealtimes.
 Always feed the youngest, oldest, least healthy, or your problem dog in a crate or closed-off room.

 Every single dog requires predictability, choice, and control to thrive and to be successful in life.
 In the next few weeks, as Thanksgivukkah and Christmas fall upon us, keep these three words in mind.
 It will make not only your dog happier and healthier but will allow every person, also sharing space with that pup, to enjoy their holiday as well.
 Which is actually more important.